My 2020 thesaurus overload is “unprecedented”

 Thanks to my friend and comms pro par excellence Fiona Henry for inspiring me to write this blog post.
 I’m sorry we – and others in our informal and supportive local network – can’t meet for our usual Christmas self-employed dinner.
 Goodwill remains strong even if it’s not fuelled by a festive pub meal and drinks this year!

-Will AI put me out of my copywriting job?
+2025 update: Will AI put me out of my copywriting job?